 Lead, a naturally occurring element with no functional role in a plant or animal’s system, is extremely toxic to birds.
-The Raptor Center’s medical clinic admits over 150 injured and ill bald eagles each year.
+The Raptor Center’s medical clinic admits over 150 injured and ill bald eagles each year with 85-90% showing some level of lead in their blood.
 On average, 25-30% of these eagles are documented to have lead toxicity.
 Most of these majestic birds die or are humanely euthanized to alleviate their extreme suffering.

 Research has shown that lead toxicity in eagles and other avian scavengers is strongly correlated with deer hunting season.
 Eagles and other raptors are exposed to lead through ingestion of gut piles or unrecovered deer contaminated with spent ammunition.
 Each year in the upper Midwest alone, over half a million deer are harvested, with lead-based products being the most commonly used ammunition.
 Lead core rifle bullets fragment into hundreds of pieces upon impact, and have been found up to 18 inches from the site of the wound.
 When eagles and other avian scavengers consume gut piles left on the landscape, they ingest a potentially deadly meal.
 Even at very low levels of exposure, birds show signs of toxicity, including gastrointestinal dysfunction, neurological impairment, depression, seizures, weakness and death.